mindbenders/eB04_Minbenders_generationofPolarRZandNRZLineCoding/experiment/aim.md

-To Study the generation of Unipolar RZ and Nrz line codes.
+To Study the generation of Polar RZ and NRZ line codes.